FabSwingers.com

 The approach is up to you: do you want to come from a songwriting approach and use predictability and form to create your work, or do you want to write something that's almost a story, both in shape and size?

-By *mandoMan 11 weeks ago
+By *mandoMan over a year ago

 I used to write alot of that stuff in my teens and 20's.